Justia Lawyer Rating

 Parents could gift the property to their children through an estate plan but the carryover basis is the parent’s basis so if the child sells the property then there’s a capital gains tax

-A grantor trust allows the parents to remain in the home, places the home in a trust with the child as the beneficiary, and when the parents die the step up in basis happens but the child has the home in the trust and property taxes minimized
+A grantor trust allows the parents to remain in the home, places the home in a trust with the child as the beneficiary, and when the parents die the step up in basis happens but the child has the home in the trust and property taxes minimized.

-California’s Proposition 19 is a new law so there is plenty of ambiguity with no litigation or case precedent so it’s important to thoroughly review your unique situation with Kugelman Law tax and estate planning attorneys to decide which strategy and approach will give you the best chance of a successful outcome to minimize your tax liability.
+California’s Proposition 19 is a new law so there is plenty of ambiguity with no litigation or case precedent so it’s important to thoroughly review your unique situation.